midas-network/rsv-scenario-modeling-hub/auxiliary-data/README.md

 than other weeks to account for the fact that the campaign starts and ends at precise dates which do not exactly match with the start of a week  (eg Aug 15, Sep 1... etc).

-**For teams that require US-level vaccine coverage, we advice to either do a weighted mean of the state coverage proportions, where the weights are the state population sizes.
+**For teams that require US-level vaccine coverage, we advise to either do a weighted mean of the state coverage proportions, where the weights are the state population sizes.
 Or you can also sum all the state-level no of doses and state-level populations**